orbisat-oeiras/backend/README.md

 ## Notes and useful things

 Most browsers have a limit of 6 connections per domain.
 Since each SSE endpoint represents a connection that stays open indeterminately, we have to be very careful when subscribing to SSEs.
 However, response bodies consist of `data` tags and `event` tags, so we can have a single endpoint which sends all the data.
 Thus the endpoints specified above become internal separations which all write to the same endpoint.

+### CanSat binary data file analysis

+By using the `--read-data` argument followed by the `filePath` of the raw binary data from the CanSat log files, you will be able to quickly analyse offline data, without the use of any external scripts.